simondlevy/MulticopterSim/README.md

 # Launch and fly!

-Double-click on a map from the ones available in the Content panel on the left or at bottom, click the play button, and you're ready to begin.
+Click the play button and you're ready to begin.
 Throttle up to fly.
 You can use the spacebar to switch between the ground camera and FPV camera.